GetCon-Hungary/fmc-analyser/README.md

 ## Introduction

-FMCAnalyser is able to download all kinds of objects from the Cisco Secure Firewall Management Center, parses and exports them into Excel sheets with various analyses.
+FMCAnalyser can download, parse and export a wide range of data from Cisco Secure Firewall Management Center (FMC) including analyses of the data.

 ## Features

-- Includes the following in the exported Excel
+- Parse FMC objects into Excel table.
+- Extra analyses of exported data:
   - Duplicates for networks, ports and port groups.
   - Size of networks.
   - Riskyness of ports.